SouthsideSoftware/RabbitOperations/README.md

 ## Contributing

 Pull requests welcome.
 If you want to get involved in the project, there is room for one or two more core contributors.
-Next interesting challenges are replaying errors for NServiceBus and adding support for Rebus.
+Many interesting challenges remain including adding support for Rebus and MassTransit.